-Test methods, such as TOP Assay and TOF, can be used to detect a wide range of non-targeted PFAS.
+Various test methods can be used to detect a wide range of non-targeted PFAS and Total Organic Fluorine (TOF).
 Learn more about these methods on our PFAS Test Methods page.

 PFAS precursors are chemicals that can be converted into PFAS through common processes such as wastewater treatment.
 Although PFAS precursors are not yet regulated, concerns regarding their contribution to PFAS contamination are growing.
 TOP Assay is a method that can be used to quantitate PFAS precursors in industrial wastewater discharge.

 Pace® has a long history of sampling stack emissions and ambient air for a wide range of contaminants.
 We’ve leveraged our expertise to develop reliable methods for sampling and testing air and emissions for PFAS compounds.
 One of the most common examples of air emissions testing for PFAS involves incinerator stack emissions from manufacturing and industrial sites.
 This requires specialized sampling equipment to be placed in the stack by qualified personnel.
 Samples are then tested using traditional PFAS by LC MS/MS Isotope Dilution methods.
 Not all labs that offer PFAS test methods are equipped to test stack emissions for contamination.

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.